r-papso/pynet/README.md

 ## Usage

-Here is the simple example how to use the Pynet package.
+Here is the simple example how to use the Pynet library.
 In this example we are going to train a very small neural network on the make_circles dataset from sklearn.dataset package.

 ### _Training_